JoeyOhman/Megatron-deduplication/README.md

 - **similar_documents<_merged>.jsonl**: *The groups of duplicates, json-lines with group-id keys mapping to a list of documents ids*

+### Chunk Merging
+When each subdirectory have been fuzzily deduplicated, whether it is sharded or not, it can all be merged:

+1. `cd chunking`
+2. Specify the base path `COMMON_BASE_PATH` within `chunk_merge.sh`
+3. Run the shell script `./chunk_merge.sh`

+**IMPORTANT NOTE**: In `chunk_merge.py`, `lang_dirs` specifies all subdirectories (top-level in fuzzy_dedup/) that should be merged.
+It is mandatory that any directory that should be merged is present in that list (add it to the list if needed).
+The list is used to determine the relative directory level before merging.

 ### Performance Analysis Experiments

 Experiments on Swedish subset of Oscar v3 (CommonCrawl-based, supposedly already deduplicated).